 This second semester module forms part of the Foundation to Human and Animal Health Professions programme and builds upon the sem 1 HEAL003 Maths 1 module.
 It is designed for the Allied Health and Nursing routes through the programme.
 It introduces additional mathematical concepts which underpin the HEAL002 Biology2 and HEAL007 Health and Social Care for Health Sciences modules that require application of maths in either laboratory sessions or in research.
-It is normally delivered through face to face interactive teaching sessions, however If COVID restrictions are still in place then a hybrid blended approach using e-lectures and e-tutorials as well as on-site small group work will be implemented.
-Self assessment exercises will encourage the student to analyse their progress and identify any areas of concern.
-This module is assessed by a 1 hour, unseen examination paper which will be delivered either face to face or electronically through University of Liverpool platforms depending upon DoFE guidance.
+It is normally delivered through face to face interactive teaching sessions, however If COVID restrictions are still in place then a 50/50 blended approach using e-lectures and e-tutorials as well as on-site small group work will be implemented.
+Weekly formative self assessment exercises are offered to encourage the student to analyse their progress and identify any areas of concern.
+This module is assessed by an unseen written examination paper which will be delivered either face to face or electronically through University of Liverpool platforms depending upon DoFE guidance.

 Learning is promoted through a wide variety of activities that enable students to become autonomous and continuous learners.
 Interactive lectures, practical and clinical skills group work, simulation, directed study, role play, problem based learning, small group work, student-led seminars, collaborative project work and interactive tutorials are key learning strategies of the programmes.
 Practical work using our imaging suite digital equipment, 3D virtual reality radiotherapy facility, Clinical Skills Resource Room and the Human Anatomy Resource Centre complement teaching activities.
 Face-to-face interactions between all students will occur at shared lectures, tutorials and group work and online interaction will be encouraged and facilitated.
 There are also inter-professional education and learning opportunities across all healthcare professions programmes.